|Mymi Thesingingsommelier - Sommelier, FWS rated this wine as 88/100 with the following review:|

 This 2009 “FIZZ” Méthode Traditionelle is a blend of 60% Pinot Noir and 40% Chardonnay, all hand harvested from the elegant 2009 vintage… It is seductively spectacular!

-Felicity Nelson, the legendary personality who hosts all of our New Zealand vineyard and winery visitors, is so bubbly and vivacious she goes by the nickname “Fizz.”
-Our Methode Traditionnelle is a tribute to her individuality, vigor and quirky sophistication.
+It is named after Felicity Nelson, a legendary personality who hosts all of their New Zealand vineyard and winery visitors.
+She is so bubbly and vivacious that she goes by the nickname “Fizz.”!

 Its color is a pale straw yellow with the daintiest bubbles!

 On the nose, there is a little cream, soft pear and apples aromas.

 On the palate, it is delightful and vibrant with zesty citrus notes, lovely yeast and a creamy mouthfeel…

 If Champagne isn’t in your budget, this is a great compromise!